-• A hard reset helps you restart your iPhone.
+- A hard reset helps you restart your iPhone.
 It can clear the memory and shut down all the running apps on your device.
+If the menu looks different on your device, compare the software version before assuming the feature is gone.

 One of my little-known tricks is hard reset.
 It's a simple process that can fix many common iPhone issues.

 Given that, I have decided to explain the hard reset method in detail for those in need.
-Additionally, if hard reset doesn’t work for your iPhone, I will direct you to the factory reset method.
+Also, if hard reset doesn’t work for your iPhone, I will direct you to the factory reset method.
 Let's dive right in...
+The built-in setting is usually the safest place to start before you try extra tools.
+A quick settings check usually saves more time than repeating the same action without changing the surrounding conditions.

 What Is a Hard Reset?